You will pay in-state/in province tuition/fees directly to your host campus.

 Architecture: Architecture, Landscape Architecture/Design

-Area Studies: African Studies, Afro-American Studies, Chinese Studies, East Asian Literature/Studies, International Studies, Islamic Studies, Japanese Studies, Judaic Studies, Latin American Studies, Mexican American Studies, Middle Eastern Studies, Native American Studies, Russian Studies, Slavic Studies
+Area Studies: African Studies, Chicano/Mexican American Studies, Chinese Studies, East Asian Literature/Studies, International Studies, Islamic Studies, Japanese Studies, Judaic Studies, Latin American Studies, Mexican American Studies, Middle Eastern Studies, Native American Studies, Russian Studies, Slavic Studies

 Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Computer Graphics, Drawing, Fine Art, Graphic Design, Illustration, Media Arts, Painting, Photography, Sculpture, Studio Art, Theater Art

-Biological Sciences: Bioinformatics, Biology/Life Science, Cell Biology, Entomology, Evolutionary Biology, Human Biology, Microbiology, Molecular Biology, Physiology, Wildlife Biology
+Biological Sciences: Bioinformatics, Biology/Life Science, Cell Biology, Entomology, Evolutionary Biology, Human Biology, Microbiology, Molecular Biology, Neuroscience, Wildlife Biology

 Chemistry: Biochemistry, Chemistry